rust-project-primer/book/src/building/linker.md

 ## Using Parallel Linker

-Finally, it is possible to use a linker that works in parallel and provides much faster build times, at the cost of needing to install it manually and not it not supporting all platforms.
+Finally, it is possible to use a linker that works in parallel and provides much faster build times, at the cost of needing to install it manually and it not supporting all platforms.
 The [`mold`][mold] linker does just that and works on Linux.
 It has a cousin, [`sold`][sold] which works on macOS.
 Currently, it is the fastest linker on the market.